Vertex-minimal hyperbolic origami 2-torus: Introduction

 The information of a hyperbolic origami 2-torus is captured entirely by the triangulation $\cT$ and the image of the vertices of $\cT$ under the map $S: (\Sigma_2, \cT) \rightarrow \HH^3$, as long as the cone angles of the vertices of $\cT$ are all $2\pi$.
-We will show the existence of a 10-vertex triangulation $\cT$ and a hyperbolic origami 2-torus $S$.
-To get a hyperbolic origami 2-torus with arbitrary number of vertices $n \geq 10$, we can add vertices to the interior of the triangles in $\cT$ to obtain triangulations $\cT'$ with more vertices.
-The map $S: \Sigma_2 \rightarrow \HH^3$ remains a hyperbolic origami 2-torus with respect to the subdivided triangulations $\cT'$.
+We remark that Theorem \ref{thm:flat 2-torus for all vertices} implies the existence of hyperbolic origami 2-tori with $n$ vertices for all $n \geq 10$; one simply uses the 10-vertex embedding and adds vertices to the interior of the triangles in $\cT$ to obtain triangulations with more vertices.

 Consider the following 10-vertex triangulation $\cT = (V, E, F)$ with vertices in $V$, edges in $E$, and oriented triangles in $F$.
 We index $V$ by $\{0, \ldots, 9\}$.
 We list the degree sequence of the 10 vertices in $V$: